This article was last updated by on

 Coconut oil has many benefits and is widely used as a nutritional supplement, cooking oil, hair and skincare agent, biofuel, etc.

-If someone asks, “Why Coconut?” you will have a list of benefits to mention, but the Coconut oil will top that list.
+If someone asks, “Why Coconut?” you will have a list of benefits to mention, but Coconut oil will top that list.

 This oil has many other benefits as well.
 I have listed a few of them.